cliffore/millms/README.md

 4: Execute the Python script to create a new experiment folder and move the data files into it, e.g.

+    python set-experiment.py

+5: Execute the python script to convert each prompt in the experiment source csv files into French:

-    python set-experiments.py
+    python translate.py

-5: Execute the Python script to enter each prompt through the suite of SAEs, e.g.
+6: Execute the Python script to enter each prompt through the suite of SAEs, e.g.

     python run-saes.py

+This script can be executed many times and will take the highest number experiment folder.

+7: Execute the python script that takes each tensor from the SAE and creates a set of comparisons, such as weighted average vector, simple vector:

+    python compare-all-tensors.py

+8: Execute the python script that takes the averages and then calculates the distances between vectors, e.g.

+    python calculate-distances.py

+9. Execute the python script that takes the averages and then correlates them and outputs a measure of the relationship, e.g.

+    python calculate-correlation.py

 ### Making changes

-1: To update this process to use a different source, change the Java code to parse the source owl files differently (and build the jar artifact again if needed) and also the make-ref-align.py script that parses the
+1: To update this process to use a different source, change the Java code to parse the source owl files as needed (and build the jar artifact again if needed) and also change the make-ref-align.py script that parses the particular format of the ground truth raw data.
+2: To run this code on a non-Apple Silicon machine, change the run-saes.py script and replace "mps" with whichever Pytorch chip needed, e.g. "cude" or just "cpu"